1. The Access

 4. The Shopping

 I buy my husband a bit on every work trip I take—which isn’t the cheapest tradition.
 The Lazy E is packed with shopping, including shops with some of the best bit-makers in the business.
 There are custom makers with one-of-a-kind pieces, as well as more affordable options.
 The shopping also includes bookmakers, boutiques, CSI Saddle Pads and more.

 5. Bob Feist

 There aren’t that many places where you can hear the legendary voice of Bob Feist announcing these days.
 He’s one of the things that makes the Cinch Timed Event Championship so special, paired with Justin McKee on the mic.
 Feist’s booming voice covering the action amplifies the excitement happening on the red dirt of the Lazy E.

-6. The Horsepower
+6. The Horse Selection

 7. The Food

 Did you catch that chuck-wagon cook off mention earlier in this deal?
 Because for a food-motivated magazine editor like myself, that’s one of the highlights of the weekend.
 Chicken fried steak, peach cobbler, potatoes, biscuits and more with the best cowboys in the world sitting next to you?
 You bet.
 Get your tickets in advance here.